 As the name suggests, this strategy is applied only for a selected audience of the small market with specialized needs.
 The target market has unique needs and it is to cater these needs that firms focus on.
 It is up to the firm to charge the premium or keep it below average for these products.
 Usually, the firm to implement this strategy would choose the target market with low or no competitors and with the aim to achieve competitive advantage.
 It is one of the strongest Types of Business strategies because it has a definite demand in the market.
 This strategy should target market segments that are less vulnerable to substitutes or where a competition is weakest to earn the above-average return on investment.

-Focus Type of Business Strategies is divided into two parts viz Focused Cost Strategy and Focused Differentiation strategy.
+Focus Type of Business Strategy is divided into two parts viz Focused Cost Strategy and Focused Differentiation strategy.
 In cost focused, the prices are tailored for the particular need to cater specific group of people.
 This doesn’t mean the prices are lower, on the contrary, the prices may be higher.

 Ex: Chrysler vehicles has cars for regular people as well as for handicapped audience tailor-made according to their needs.
 Breyers Ice cream have developed special Sugar-free ice creams which are promoted as “NO SUGAR ADDED” targeting specifically to health conscious and diabetic people.